- Recycling & Garbage

 Zero Waste requirements apply to all Building Permits.
 You are required to:

 - Review bylaw requirements for recycling & reuse on CRD projects (see below).

-- Include waste management as a part of your construction site plans with any Development Permit.
+- Submit waste management form as part of your construction site plans with any Development Permit.

-- Complete Zero Waste Compliance Reporting components of the Building Permit, indicating how and where you will reuse or recycle materials generated by the project.
+- Complete Zero Waste Compliance Reporting components of the Building Permit, using this form to indicate how and where you will reuse or recycle materials generated by the project.
 You will need to attach scale tickets, receipts, and/or photographs to this report.